 Make sure your robots.txt does NOT disallow Googlebot

 A robots.txt blocking all the search engine spiders looks like this: (You don’t want this)

-Most common reason when your website has been vanished from google search.
+The most common reason is when your website has vanished from Google searches.

 A standard robots.txt looks like this: (You want this)